 In addition to a premises liability claim, other causes of action also may be appropriate.
 If a company provided the security, and its employee acted unreasonably, the victim may consider bringing an ordinary negligence claim against the company directly.
 Crimes committed by a third party can make causation challenging, but a skilled attorney can help you assess the challenges that you may face in bringing a claim and explain how to address them.

 As in other personal injury cases, individuals who successfully prove a negligent security claim may be able to collect compensation from defendants found liable.
 There are two types of compensatory damages: economic and non-economic.
 Economic damages account for the pecuniary costs of the victim’s injuries, such as medical bills, lost wages, and other calculable expenses.
-Non-economic damages are designed to provide compensation for less easily calculated emotional and physical forms of harm, including pain and suffering, emotional distress, and loss of enjoyment of life.Consult a Pembroke Pines Attorney When Pursuing a Premises Liability Claim
+Non-economic damages are designed to provide compensation for less easily calculated emotional and physical forms of harm, including pain and suffering, emotional distress, and loss of enjoyment of life.Consult a Fort Lauderdale Attorney When Pursuing a Premises Liability Claim